vasilyrud/bgrapher/README.md

 ## Getting started

-Say you already have a Bgraph, and would like to draw `yourBgraph` inside `yourElement = document.createElement('div')`, you can do so directly:
+Say you already have a bgraph, and would like to draw `yourBgraph` inside `yourElement = document.createElement('div')`, you can do so directly:

 ```
 <script src="https://unpkg.com/bgrapher/dist/bgrapher.min.js"></script>